Family tragedy: 5 shot inside W. Houston home are all related, HPD says

+"I'm having chills right now thinking of the family, and what would she have to face," said Wilka Toppins, an attorney who has known the family for more than 20 years.
+"I hope and pray the community sticks together."

-On Wednesday afternoon, police were called to a grisly scene in the 11600 block of Manor Park Drive, where three of those family members died and two others were wounded.
+On Wednesday afternoon, Houston Police were called to a grisly scene in the 11600 block of Manor Park Drive, where they found three family members dead and two others were wounded.
 A baby who was also in the home was not harmed but was evaluated at a hospital.

-Of the people who died, medical examiners identified a 59-year-old man and a 25-year-old woman.
-Their names are still pending verification.
-The third person, who later died at the hospital, appeared to have shot himself in the head, and police believe he shot his relatives.

-Police initially believed the victims killed were the male homeowner and his adult daughter.
+It now appears that a young, adult relative identified as Mark Van Beverhoudt, who was staying with the Harris family because they were helping him was the one who opened fire, then turned the gun on himself.

 SEE ALSO: ABC13 hosting town hall on Houston's rising domestic violence cases

-Two other female family members were sent to the hospital with gunshot wounds.

-When police responded to a call from one of the surviving victims, officers arrived to find the 59-year-old dead in the driveway.
-They then located the victims and the suspect shooter inside.
+When police responded to a call from one of the surviving victims, officers arrived to find Matt dead in the driveway.
+They then located the other victim and the suspected shooter inside.

 Who were the victims?